-Fall Season Wholehearted Kids Chorus Registration Begins Soon!
+Fall Season Wholehearted Kids Chorus Registration Open Now!

 Registration is open to all kids, ages 6 – 16 for another season of joyful, empowered singing and playing in community.

-This 11-week program is designed to encourage a positive, loving and playful relationship between your child and their voice.
+This 12-week program directed by Lisa G. Littlebird, Theo Maehr & Pacia Platzek begins Monday, September 23rd and is designed to encourage a positive, loving and playful relationship between your child and their voice.
 In a world where the arts are becoming less valued in education and where singing expression is often characterized by showmanship more than self-expression, my aim is to contribute to their joyful and healthy self-concept through singing.
-The season includes 11 classes, 2 concerts and a practice CD.
+The season includes 12 classes, 2 concerts and a practice CD.

 Find out more, by contacting Lisa at firstname.lastname@example.org.